Will we ever find life beyond Earth?

 For most of us the number one question is, “Do these exoplanets have a biosphere – perhaps even intelligent inhabitants?”

 Will the latest exoplanet-hunting missions be able to find out?
+What makes a planet habitable?

 Within 10 years, the European Extremely Large Telescope (E-ELT) in Chile, with a mosaic mirror measuring 39m-across, will be able to seek out the distinctive features of a biosphere.